grpc/grpc-web/docs/protocol.md

 200 for success responses.

-TBD (a canonical mapping of google.rpc.Status code to HTTP status code).
+To be published: canonical mapping of google.rpc.Status code to HTTP status code.

 ### CORS